JamesACook/Jims-Art-Cafe/README.md

 ## Acknowledgments

-Hyperion Dev and FreeCodeCamp have inspired this site with much credit to pop or modern artists like Andy Warhol, Julian Opie, Stuart Macalpine-Miller and others.
+Hyperion Dev and FreeCodeCamp have inspired this site with much credit to pop or modern artists like Andy Warhol, Julian Opie, Stuart Mcalpine-Miller and others.
+I was Stuart's printer and framer for a while and we worked together for The Savoy with great success.